JoseFilipeFerreira/KitchenApp/KitchenApp/ProductService/README.md

 Calling this endpoint through a **GET** request, will return a list containing all the avaliable categories present in the database.

+## /category/getprods

+Calling this endpoint through a **POST** request, will return a list containing all the products from a category, given in a form in the field **category**, present in the database.